 The beacon under test, while turned off, is to stabilize at a selected temperature in its operating range.
-The beacon is then simultaneously placed into an environment held at 30 degrees C offset from the initial temperature and turned on.
+The beacon is then simultaneously placed into an environment held at 30 degrees C offset (50 degrees C for ELT(DT)s) from the initial temperature and turned on.
 The beacon is then allowed to operate for 15 minutes before measurements are started (except for ELT(DT)s for which measurements shall commence immediately) after the beacon activation to measure the following parameters: